danwells96/ARISES/DocFiles/Testing.md

 Checking: Insulin Entry.<br/>
 Method: Type in an insulin dose and a time.<br/>
-result: green dot appears on the graph clicking on this dot yeilds a pop-up containing the number of units.<br/>
+result: green dot appears on the graph clicking on this dot yields a pop-up containing the number of units.<br/>
 <br/>
 Checking: Working Settings.<br/>
 Method: Click on the settings button and then toggle the switch entitled 'Basal rate'.
 Return to the app to observe the result.<br/>